Showing posts with label boys. Show all posts

 First Presbyterian Church

-This church has baloney seating, bag pipes that still sound great, and stained glass window.
+This church has balcony seating, bagpipes that still sound great, and a stained glass window.

-Services are still held inside this church and the piano is beautifully played by a long time member of this church.
+Services are still held in this church, and the piano is played beautifully by a longtime member.

 The street was in full bloom with white and pink dogwoods.